sparticle999/SpaceCompany/README.md

 # Changelog:

 v0.4.0 The Hot and Cold Update
-- Added Achievements
+- Achievements
-- Added Research from Sol Center
+- Research from Sol Center
-- Added Meteorite
+- Meteorite
-- Added Meteorite Tier of resource machines (4th Tier)
+- Meteorite Tier of resource machines (4th Tier)
-- Added Dyson Sections
+- Dyson Sections
-- Added Dyson Sphere
+- Dyson Sphere
-- Added Per Second Display on Science
+- Per Second Display on Science
-- Added Ability to Destroy Machines
+- Ability to Destroy Machines
 - Increased Width of Resources List to reduce vertical scrolling
-- Added Tiered Laboratories
+- Tiered Laboratories
-- Added Batteries
+- Batteries
 - Changed Silicon from an inner planet resource to an earth resource
 - Altered Cyborg Theme
-- Added Stats for Time Keeping
+- Stats for Time Keeping
 - Merged "More" and "Settings" Tabs

 v0.3.5
-- Added Number Formatting for large numbers
+- Number Formatting for large numbers
 - Made Selected Tab Blue

 v0.3.4
-- Added New Solar Theme
+- New Solar Theme
-- Added New United Theme
+- New United Theme

 v0.3.3
-- Added Collapsibility for the Solar System Tab
+- Collapsibility for the Solar System Tab
-- Added Notifications on tabs when there is something new in them
+- Notifications on tabs when there is something new in them

 v0.3.2
 - Made per second text red when negative
-- Added Dark Cyborg Theme
+- Dark Cyborg Theme

 v0.3.1
 - Rebalanced Fusion Reactor and Magmatic Dynamo
 - Rebalanced Tier 3 Machines For Some Resources

 v0.3.0 The Tech Update [Pushed to Beta]
-- Added Sol Scientific Center
+- Sol Scientific Center
-- Added Computerized Tier of resource machines
+- Computerized Tier of resource machines
-- Added Exploration of the outer planets
+- Exploration of the outer planets
-- Added Energy-Mass Conversion
+- Energy-Mass Conversion
-- Added Hydrogen and Helium
+- Hydrogen and Helium
-- Added Ice
+- Ice
-- Added Plasma
+- Plasma
-- Added Tech Wonder
+- Tech Wonder
-- Added Fusion Reactor
+- Fusion Reactor
-- Added More Statistics
+- More Statistics
-- Added Loading Screen
+- Loading Screen
 - Fixed Typos
 - Fixed Wood/Charcoal Bugs